AshFoster/pontoon-game/README.md

 ## Overview

 This is Python terminal game based on the classic card game Pontoon, which runs in the Code Institute's mock terminal on Heroku.
 It is simple, easy to use, and is fun.
-Success is based on chance and judgement, and the player's final score is added to a leaderboard to add a further competative element.
+Success is based on chance and judgement, and the player's final score is added to a leaderboard to add a further competitive element.

 ## Game Rules